k-kapp/MyVM/README.md

 All source code files must have the extension .vml.
 Statements are separated by newline characters.

+Code organisation is at the moment slightly messy.
+Not everything that is in the parser C source file, for example, is really part of the parser.

 The commands of the VM are shown below.
 Parameters, where applicable, are shown in parentheses after the statement name:

 + push (integer or variable): pushes a specified integer to the top of the stack